mie-lab/geospatial_optimal_transport/README.md

 python scripts/evaluate.py -n bikes --redo
 ```

-## Reproduce results
+## Reproduce results from the paper

-We provide notebooks to reproduce all figures and tables from the manuscript:
+We provide notebooks to reproduce all figures and tables from the manuscript.
+These notebooks can be run without any previous steps, just using the data in `data_submission`.

 * [synthetic](notebooks/synthetic_example.ipynb): This notebook provides the code for reproducing the experiments on synthetic data, including Figure 3 and Figure 4.
 * [case study bike sharing](notebooks/bike_sharing_case_study.ipynb): Reproducing experiments on the application of the evaluation framework on bike sharing data (Figure 5, 6 and 7)